-Gamze Dane obtained her PhD in Urban Planning at TU/e and also holds an MSc in Geographical information systems and Decision Making from Dokuz Eylül University, Izmir, Turkey.
-She is currently the principal investigator for two Horizon 2020 projects: ‘Regeneration and optimization of cultural heritage in creative and knowledge cities’ and ‘Circular models leveraging investments in cultural heritage adaptive reuse’.
-Within these projects, her aim is to provide smart tools using information systems for sustainable transformation of cultural heritage areas.
-In addition, she has assisted an Education Innovation Project funded by 4TU.
+Gamze Dane obtained her PhD in Urban Planning at TU/e and also holds an MSc in Geographical information systems and Decision Making from Turkey.
+She is currently the principal investigator for a Horizon 2020 project: ‘Regeneration and optimization of cultural heritage in creative and knowledge cities’.
+Within this project, her aim is to provide smart tools using information systems for sustainable transformation of cultural heritage areas.

 Gamze has held several talks on invitation for various parties, including Istanbul Technical University.
-At TU/e, she is also involved in supervising PhD, master and bachelor students, conducting research and lecturing several courses such as Information Management and Process Modeling, Smart City and Research & Development.
+At TU/e, she is also involved in supervising PhD, master and bachelor students, conducting research and lecturing several courses such as Information Management and Process Modeling, Smart City, Geographic Information Modeling and Research & Development.

 Increasing awareness for urban cultural heritage based on 3D narrative systemInternational Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences (2018)